Ballona Creek: Additional watershed elements

-According to a report from the Los Angeles Department of Water and Power, other contributing elements of the contemporary watershed, besides the major tributaries, are Baldwin Hills Park, Del Rey Lagoon Park, Ballona Lagoon Marine Preserve, Grand Canal, the Venice Canals, Ballona Northeast (Area C—State lands), Bluff Creek and Ballona Wetlands, Marina del Rey (including Marina Del Rey Wetland Park), Oxford Flood Control Basin, and another 15 or so minor tributaries in the Santa Monica Mountains.
+According to a report from the Los Angeles Department of Water and Power, other contributing elements of the contemporary watershed, besides the major tributaries, are Baldwin Hills Park, Del Rey Lagoon Park, Ballona Lagoon Marine Preserve, Grand Canal, the Venice Canals, Ballona Northeast (Area C—State lands), Bluff Creek and Ballona Wetlands, Marina del Rey (including Marina Del Rey Wetland Park), and Oxford Flood Control Basin.

-Ballona Wetlands, Del Rey Lagoon, Ballona Lagoon and Oxford Basin are connected to the Ballona estuary through tide gates.
+Ballona Wetlands, Del Rey Lagoon, Ballona Lagoon, and Oxford Basin are connected to the Ballona estuary through tide gates.

-The Ballona watershed is estimated to have roughly 35 percent impervious surface, which affects rainwater infiltration and groundwater recharge.
+The Ballona watershed is estimated to have roughly 35% impervious surface, which affects rainwater infiltration and groundwater recharge.

 There were at least 41 natural springs mapped in the Río de La Ballona watershed before development.
 A waterway called Walnut Creek once arose near what is now the L.A.
-Coliseum at Exposition but it was destroyed by the 1930s flood-control engineering.
+Coliseum at Exposition, but it was destroyed by the 1930s flood-control engineering.

-A 2011 study determined that as little as two percent of Ballona’s water may now come from underground springs, meaning that 98 percent of the creek's flow consists of various forms of runoff throughout the watershed.
+A 2011 study determined that as little as 2% of Ballona's water may now come from underground springs, meaning that 98% of the creek's flow consists of various forms of runoff throughout the watershed.